9 Israeli soldiers killed in Gaza City ambush in sign that Hamas resistance is still strong

 Because of the fighting and Israel’s blockade of Gaza, the health care system and humanitarian aid operations have collapsed in large parts of the territory, and aid workers have warned of starvation and the spread of disease among displaced people.

 Israel invaded southern Gaza nearly two weeks ago, and heavy fighting has continued in its first target — the city of Khan Younis.
-Israeli strikes overnight hit two residential buildings in and around the city.
+Israeli strikes overnight hit two residential buildings in and around the city, and the dead included three children, two women and an elderly man, according to relatives and hospital records.

-A strike on a home near the main highway between Khan Younis and the southern border town of Rafah killed two boys, ages 2 and 8, a woman in her 80s and a woman in her 30s, according to Mohammed al-Beiyouk, a relative of the deceased.
-Another strike killed a baby and his grandfather, according to hospital records at Nasser Hospital in Khan Younis.
+A strike Wednesday evening in the southern city of Rafah killed 19 people from two families, according to hospital records.

 DISTANT WAR AIMS